mouseless/baked/docs/features/orm.md

 ## Auto Map

-Auto maps domain types with `Entity` attribute using default opinions of `FluentNHibernate` along with `Guid Id` properties as primary key and configure foreign key references between entities.
+Auto maps domain types with `Entity` attribute using default opinions of `FluentNHibernate` along with `Id` properties as primary key and configure foreign key references between entities.

 Also adds api model conventions that enables;